seng438-winter-2023/seng438-a3-Parbir/seng438-a3-team_number.md

 Number of unique pairs covered =  13
 **DU pair coverage = Number of unique pairs covered / Total pairs = 13 / 19 * 100% = 68.42%**

-# 3 A detailed description of the testing strategy for the new unit test
+# 3 A detailed description of the testing strategy for the new unit tests

-For the new unit test, our strategy was to first assess the coverage for both classes with our test suite from the previous assignment.
+For the new unit tests, our strategy was to first assess the coverage for both classes with our test suite from the previous assignment.
 Since we were using EclEmma, which does not have condition coverage, we substituted it with method coverage.
 Similarly, we substituted line coverage for statement coverage.
 ### Coverage metrics from A2
 - Range.java
     - Statement (Line) coverage: 18.5%